jens2482/psy8712-final/README.md

 -   R - contains R script file (final.R) to clean the data to prep it to be used for the Shiny app.
 This file also contains the code to create the figures seen in the 'fig' folder.
 This folder also contains necessary components to run the interactive Shiny app (app_final folder).
 There are two important files to know inside the app_final folder.
 First is the cleaned, skinny data file (clean_tas_data.csv) that is the output of the final.R script.
 This is the file used for the Shiny app.
 The second file is the actually R script that runs the Shiny app (app.R).

--   Rmd - contains the Rmd file used to create the final report

 ### Instructions for Reproducing Project

 1. The first file to run is final.R, located within the "R" folder.
 After running the entire script, there will be six new files created: